omi1/mobile-system-design/README.md

 Mobile System Design Questions
 ===

-The repository contains a set of problem statements around Software Architecture and System Design as conducted by [Arpit's System Design Masterclass](https://arpitbhayani.me/masterclass).
+The repository contains a set of problem statements around in Mobile System Design.

 # Questions